 National SAON organisations: The SAON member nations (Board members) will name the individual responsible to provide essential information and provide required resources.
 Review plans and communicate comments on national support to implement.

-Relationship with international/other organisations: AMAP, ESA, GEO, IASC, ICES, WMO.
-Funding source engagement for new activities
+Relationship with international/other organisations: Arctic Council Working Groups, ESA, GEO, IASC, ICES, WMO, and others as identified in the outcomes of 3.1.

-Involvement of Permanent Participants/indigenous organisations; Indigenous/Traditional/Local knowledge: [Void]
+Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledge: To be part of the activities.

-Outreach: Success stories and engagement messages.
+Outreach: Success stories and engagement messages to be contributed for SAON’s outreach activities (see further below)

-Resources and funding: (Void)
+Resources and funding: to be determined (Objective 3.1)

 Objective 3.3: Secure funding for international SAON secretariat and operational costs